puffinrocks/puffin/README.md

 ### Demo deployment

-The easiest way to deploy Puffin and start playing with it is to run it using Docker Compose.
-To deploy Puffin and its dependencies run:
+The easiest way to deploy Puffin and start playing with it to use Docker Compose:

 	docker-compose up -d